Sokkeldirektoratet

 Plans and procedures for verifications and calibrations

 (1) The licensee shall establish plans and procedures for verifications and calibrations.
-These procedures shall include acceptance criteria for verifications and calibrations that are consistent with these regulatory requirements.
+These procedures shall include acceptance criteria for verifications and calibrations that comply with the requirements of these regulations.

-(2) The shall be given the opportunity to be present in connection with verifications and calibrations.
+(2) The Norwegian Offshore Directorate shall be given the opportunity to be present when verifications and calibrations are carried out.

 Section 64.